Classic Lobster Thermidor Recipe with Lobster Meat, Parmesan, and White Wine

 The traditional french dish is of course made with fresh lobster meat.
 Fresh sea scallops and even crab meat can be substituted for lobster.
 As mentioned above, the classic dish uses a dash of congac.

-Although this dish can be served in its large baking casserole, I prefer to present it in individual, serving size casserole dishes, with a shell as garnish.
-Or serve Thermidore over puff pastry in individual portions.
+Although this is a great recipe that can be served in a large baking casserole, I prefer to present it in individual, serving-sized casserole dishes, with a shell as garnish.
+This method allows you to showcase the meat from the lobster beautifully.
+Alternatively, you can serve Thermidor over puff pastry in individual portions for an elegant touch.

 One of Julia Child’s most renowned lobster recipes is Lobster Thermidor.
 Julia Child, famously known as “The French Chef,” showcased her recipe in Season 6, Episode 14 of her cooking show.
 This dish returned to popularity with a blogging project turned into to a 2009 movie called Julie & Julia.
 Love movies about lobsters that crack you up?
 See our blog post with lobsters in the movies.